-As The Weir is revived, the ghost of booze no longer haunts the Irish playwright's work
+As The Weir returns to the West End, the ghost of booze no longer haunts the Irish playwright's work

-The revival this week at the Donmar Warehouse of The Weir has reminded theatre-goers of Conor McPherson’s hypnotic powers as a dramatist.
-Sitting in the theatre on the first night as, on a windy evening in a rural Irish pub, character after character unburdens himself - and finally herself - of a supernatural tale, you could palpably feel the playwright’s storytelling magic casting its spell all over again.
+The transfer this week to the West End of The Weir has reminded theatre-goers of Conor McPherson’s hypnotic powers as a dramatist.
+In the Donmar's revival of the play you cqn palpably feel the playwright’s storytelling magic casting its spell all over again as, on a windy evening in a rural Irish pub, character after character unburdens himself - and finally herself - of a supernatural tale.

 In a way, The Weir - written when he was only 26 - is itself a ghost haunting the playwright’s entire career.
 It was first performed by the Royal Court in 1997, and was soon being staged all over the world.
 I first interviewed McPherson in 1999, when the play was still spooking West End audiences, and it seemed to have spooked him too, but in a different way: he was keeping his distance from it.
 When I met him again in 2004 he had only just seen it again for the first time in six years.
 “I could see what it was doing to the audience and it was amazing,” he told me at the time, “I thought bits of it were crap.
 I thought there were some good ideas.
 Obviously you would love it always to be something else.
 But of course what’s it gonna be?
 If I knew that I’d keep going with it.
 With everything you just get to a point where you abandon it, that’s what happens.”